nikAizuddin/lib80386/README.md

 # ABOUT lib80386

-The functions that are properly documented, are:
+The functions that are properly documented:

     src/string/string_append
-    src/converters/cvt_double2string
-    src/converters/cvt_int2string

 Others are still in document process.